 The proposal would require plan fiduciaries who adopt such policies to review them at least once every two years.

 The DOL estimates that the incremental costs of these provisions will be small or likely offset by cost savings on a per-plan basis.
 The Department anticipates that most, if not all, plans will adopt policies that utilize the permitted practices because the activities that would be required under the proposal are already reflected in common best practices.

 Because such practices are not universal, those plans who do not meet the requirements pertaining to shareholder rights would have to modify their processes.

 The proposal also addresses the selection and monitoring of proxy advisory firms.
 In July, the Securities and Exchange Commission (SEC) approved sweeping changes to the rules governing proxy advisory firms, including a requirement for those firms to disclose conflicts of interests to clients and allow companies that are the subject of voting advice to be able to access that advice before or at the same time as the advice is disseminated to clients.

 To prepare for the DOL’s pending proposal, Nunez cites three steps Registered Investment Advisory (RIA) firms should take if they have engagements with ERISA plans.

-RIAs would be well-served to study Nunez’s three options and balance them against their current policy.
+RIAs would be well-served to study the three options and balance them against their current policy.
 If there is no proxy voting policy within their ERISA proxy voting procedures, firms should create one.
-Nunez recommends your procedure be built around the options provided by the DOL’s new proposal.
+Core Compliance recommends your procedure be built around the options provided by the DOL’s new proposal.

-If you’re uncertain your firm has the sufficient guidance and expertise to address these pending changes to ERISA proxy voting and shareholder rights, CCLS has experienced professionals who can help.
-Contact us at 619.278.0020 or email@example.com.
+If you’re uncertain your firm has sufficient guidance and expertise to address these pending changes to ERISA proxy voting and shareholder rights, Core Compliance has experienced professionals who can help.
+For more information or to schedule a consultation with the Core Compliance team, contact us at 619.278.0020.